neilmcgibbon/eks-iam-operator/README.md

 | Inline Policy | policy name: `log`, Contains one statment, with the `cloudwatch:*` access |
 | Inline Policy | policy name: `dynamodb`, Contains two statment, with the `GetItem` for tables `foo` & `bar` , and one with `PutItem` for table `foo` only |

+## IAM Permissions

+This controller needs a subset of AWS permissions to operate correctly.
+Create your role in AWS with the (minimum) requirements below, and provide the created role ARN to the controller (using the values parameter specified in the Helm chart instructions).

+  - iam:GetRole
+  - iam:UpdateAssumeRolePolicy
+  - iam:DeleteRolePolicy
+  - iam:TagRole
+  - iam:CreateRole
+  - iam:DeleteRole
+  - iam:UpdateRole
+  - iam:PutRolePolicy
+  - iam:ListRolePolicies
+  - iam:GetRolePolicy

+Optionally - to limit the roles that the controller will manage - you may specifiy a resource prefix in this IAM role, ensuring you specifiy the same prefix in the Helm chart configuration.

 ## Install
 ---
+Please see the [Helm](https://github.com/neilmcgibbon/eks-iam-operator/tree/main/helm) README.md file installation.